Are Turtles Reptiles? Let’s find out!

 Be sure to download and print our free turtle activity to tally your points for reptiles and amphibians as you read the rest of the blog post!

 Why Turtles Are Not Amphibians

 If you know what to look for, telling a reptile apart from an amphibian is easy!
 Let’s look at the outer and inner features of a turtle and decide if it is, in fact, a reptile.

 On the Outside

 - Reptiles have scaly, dry skin, while amphibians have smooth, moist skin.
-Look at the picture of the turtle.
+Look at the first picture above of the turtle.
 Its skin is scaly and rough.
 Mark one point for the reptile side!

 - Reptiles lay eggs on land, and the eggs have an outer protective casing.
 Most amphibians lay their soft eggs in water.
+Look at the third picture.
 Where has this turtle laid her eggs?
 Another point for reptiles!

 On the Inside